 - Students should report the incident to the Dean.
 Staff and faculty should report the incident to their immediate supervisor or a Vice President.
 A Vice President should report the incident to the President.
 The incidents will be promptly investigated and appropriate corrective action taken if warranted.
 The complaint will be kept as confidential as practicable.
-If the student, staff or faculty feel that they cannot go to any of these individuals with the complaint, then it should be reported to the Director of Counseling; and - Iliff publishes this reporting procedure in faculty, staff and student handbooks.
-The handbooks are available online at myiliff.
+If the student, staff or faculty feel that they cannot go to any of these individuals with the complaint, then he or she should report the incident to the Director of the Consultation & Guidance Office or to the Dean of Chapel. - Iliff publishes this reporting procedure in faculty, staff and student handbooks.
+The handbooks are available online at my.iliff.